Otiel/CoDServerWatcher/README.md

 Bugs/Ideas
 ----------

-If you have a bug to report, or simply an idea for an improvement or a new feature, please add them in the [Issue tracker](https://github.com/Otiel/CoDServerWatcher/issues).
+If you have a bug to report, or simply an idea for an improvement or a new feature, please add them in the [issue tracker](https://github.com/Otiel/CoDServerWatcher/issues).

 License
 -------